 - Wipe dust off the projection surface or screen, too.

 - Switch to another type of machine if you don’t like the one you’re using.
-According to a newsletter from the West Virginia Department of Culture and History, people who wear bifocals or glasses with graduated lenses often find microfilm readers with vertical screens easier to read.
+People who wear bifocals or glasses with graduated lenses often find microfilm readers with vertical screens easier to read.

 - If the image seems too light or fuzzy, experiment with the light setting, focus knob and magnification.